deadlyvipers/dojo_rules/introduction.md

 ==============
 A little about me:
 * Developer, turned designer, turned developer
-* JavaScript is my favorite language
+* My favorite CodeSchool path is JavaScript
 * Currently working on a project in AngularJS
 * Find me on twitter and instagram as @gregwario